 Welcome!

-I study verbal enforcement and contestation of human rights norms at the international level.
+I study how international and domestic politics shape human rights norms (and vice versa).
 My dissertation addresses human rights rhetoric as a part of US diplomacy and develops a measurement of state shaming intensity.
 My works use natural language processing (NLP), network analysis, and online survey experiments.